Nityaa-20/ReflexSec/README.md

 ## 📖 Overview

 **ReflexSec** is an autonomous, AI-powered cybersecurity intelligence platform that goes beyond standard threat analysis.
-It not only collects and correlates threat indicators — CVEs, IPs, domains, and malware hashes — but uniquely employs a **self-critiquing review agent** that challenges its own findings, eliminates noise, and refines intelligence into high-confidence, actionable reports.
+It not only collects and correlates threat indicators — CVEs, IPs, domains, and malware hashes — but uniquely employs a **self-critiquing review agent** that challenges its own findings, eliminates noise, and refines intelligence into high-confidence, actionable reports..

 The platform is built on a multi-agent architecture where a **Collector Agent** gathers raw threat data, an **Analyst Agent** synthesizes it into structured reports, and a **Critic Agent** audits those reports for accuracy, completeness, and bias — iterating until the intelligence meets a quality threshold.